jonmorrissmith/RpiTrainDisplay/README.md

 Have fun!

 # So what about the train data? #
-The source of the data is the [Live Departure Boards Web Service (LDBWS / OpenLDBWS)](https://lite.realtime.nationalrail.co.uk/OpenLDBWS/)

-You'll need to register to be able to access the data - this is pretty straightforward via the [Open LDBWS Registration page](https://realtime.nationalrail.co.uk/OpenLDBWSRegistration).
-Make a note of the key (although they email it to you aswell).

-I'll include more links later - there is a wealth of information out there on train data and a mind-boggling amount of information you can get access too (although it's not all free).
-The [Open Rail Data wiki](https://wiki.openraildata.com/index.php/Main_Page) is an awesome resource as is the list of [Open Rail data repositories](https://github.com/openraildata) here on Github.

-**However** the data is only available from Network Rail via SOAP.
-Not my forte.
-If you're a Python programmer then you can go to the [Open Rail Data repository](https://github.com/openraildata) however, being an old lag and liking the enhanced performance of a compiled executable, C++ was the way to go.
-I'm not about to try to ingest SOAP with C++.

-## Huxley2 to the rescue ##
-Huxley2 is a cross-platform JSON proxy for the GB railway Live Departure Boards SOAP API and is [here on Github](https://github.com/jpsingleton/Huxley2).
+There are two options - as far as I can tell the data available via both feeds is the same.

+## Rail Data Marketplace
+This is the easiest of the two options.

+You'll need to register and get an API key - see Using the Rail Data Marketplace API for more detail.

+## Network Rail
+This is more complex as the API uses SOAP - not ideal for C++.

+You can get around this using [Huxley2](https://github.com/jpsingleton/Huxley2).
 More detail on [this site which includes a demo server](https://huxley2.azurewebsites.net).

-I've create a fork of Huxley2 with modifications for running locally on a raspberry Pi - [Huxley 2 for Raspberry Pi](https://github.com/jonmorrissmith/jonms-Huxley2).
+I've created a fork of Huxley2 for running locally on a raspberry Pi - [Huxley 2 for Raspberry Pi](https://github.com/jonmorrissmith/jonms-Huxley2) - you can also run [on Azure](https://unop.uk/huxley-2-release).

-However you can also install on Azure.
-The instructions for this are fabulous are are available [on this blog post](https://unop.uk/huxley-2-release).

-With the monochrome cofiguration below a local-install doesn't affect performance.
+With the monochrome configuration below a install on the Raspberry Pi used for the RGB matrix doesn't affect performance.

-If you go for colour (or increase `led-pwm-bits` from 1) then you may see fickering when updates happen.

 # The final Steps #